rizqimtiaz/stylemirror-app/README.md

 - **Parametric Draping (The Core Complexity)**: The defining feature of StyleMirror.
 Users can interact with the AI using plain language:
   - *"Make this blazer slightly tailored."*
   - *"Show me this dress, but as a mini-length."*
-  - *"Tuck in the shirt."*

-  The AI dynamically alters the garment's geometry on the segmented twin while strictly preserving the fabric texture and original pattern of the actual product.

 ## Tech Stack

 - **Framework**: Next.js 16 (App Router) & React 19